ronaldsuwandi/thinkfish/README.md

 Additionally, a new **game review feature** has been introduced, summarizing performance from three perspective:
-- Overall game review: general analysis of game's key moements
+- Overall game review: general analysis of game's key movements
 - White's game review: focuses on white's performance, strengths and missed opportunities
 - Black's game review: focuses on black's performance, strengths and missed opportunities